top1944/duckuments/docs/atoms_85_fall2017_projects/27_anti_instagram/20-intermediate-design-document-template.md

 Our demo plan consists of several different sub demos:
 ##### 2 duckiebots doing the lane-following demo
-One of the duckiebots has the improved anti-instagram algorithm on it and the other duckiebot will run on the old version.
-With different light conditions in different parts of duckietown we try to show that the improved version performs better than the old version.
+One of the Duckiebots has the improved Anti-Instagram algorithm on it and the other Duckiebot will run on the old version.
+With different light conditions in different parts of Duckietown we try to show that the improved version performs better than the old version.
 [Scenario I]

 | **+**  | **-**  |
 | :------------: | :------------: |